aws-samples/aws-control-tower-controls-cdk/README.md

 AWS Control Tower controls apply to an entire [organizational unit (OU)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#organizationalunit), and the control affects every AWS account within the OU.
 Therefore, when users perform any action in any account in your landing zone, the action is subject to the controls that govern the OU.

 Implementing AWS Control Tower controls helps establish a strong security foundation for your AWS landing zone.
 By using this pattern to deploy the controls as IaC through CloudFormation and AWS CDK, you can standardize the controls in your landing zone and more efficiently deploy and manage them.
 This solution uses [cdk_nag](https://github.com/cdklabs/cdk-nag#readme) to scan the AWS CDK application during deployment.
 This tool checks the application for adherence to AWS best practices.

+To deploy AWS Control Tower controls as IaC, you can also use HashiCorp Terraform instead of AWS CDK.
+For more information, see [Deploy and manage AWS Control Tower controls by using Terraform](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-and-manage-aws-control-tower-controls-by-using-terraform.html).

 ### Target Audience